dbt-labs/dbt-core/core/dbt/artifacts/README.md

 ## Overview
 This directory is meant to be a lightweight module that is independent (and upstream of) the rest of dbt-core internals.

-It's primary responsibility is to define simple data classes that represent the versioned artifact schemas that dbt writes as JSON files throughout execution.
+Its primary responsibility is to define simple data classes that represent the versioned artifact schemas that dbt writes as JSON files throughout execution.

 Long term, this module may be released as a standalone package (e.g. dbt-artifacts) to support stable parsing dbt artifacts programmatically.